 Sleeping places

 Cats spend a lot of time sleeping and resting.
-Create several sleeping places in your home - preferably places where the cat does not need to be disturbed.
+Create several sleeping places in your home - preferably places where the cat will not be disturbed.
 All sleeping places must be safe.
 The cat must not be disturbed by children, dogs or other cats.

 Stimulation